Thomas-Basham/Thomas-Basham/README.md

 # Thomas Basham - Software Developer

 Before stepping into the tech world, I was a carpenter.
 I'm also proud to have served in the US Army from 2011-2015.
 Currently, I'm working remotely from Renton, WA, where I'm committed to continuous learning and making impactful contributions to the tech industry.
+All of my public projects here on GitHub are open source and contributions are welcome.

 ### 🌐 **Personal Website:** [thomasbasham.dev](https://thomasbasham.dev)